imtiaz2dev/C-Work/README.md

 # C-Work
 This is my first Git repository for practice .
+Hello ji bye bye